 Aug.
 18, 1612 – The trial of the Pendle witches, one of England's most famous witch trials, began at Lancaster Assizes.

 Aug.
 18, 1634 – Urbain Grandier, accused and convicted of sorcery, was burned alive in Loudun, France.

 Aug.
 18, 1735 - The "Evening Post" of Boston, Mass. was published for the first time.

 Aug.
 18, 1750 – Italian-born Viennese composer Antonio Salieri was born in Legnago in the Republic of Venice.

 Aug.
 18, 1774 – American soldier, explorer, and co-leader of the Lewis and Clark Expedition, Meriwether Lewis, was born in Charlottesville, Va.

 Aug.
-18, 1780, following the Continental Army’s disastrous loss two days earlier at the Battle of Camden, two bloody engagements leave the Loyalist and Patriot forces each with one more victory in South Carolina’s brutal civil war.
+18, 1780 - Following the Continental Army’s disastrous loss two days earlier at the Battle of Camden, two bloody engagements left the Loyalist and Patriot forces each with one more victory in South Carolina’s brutal civil war.
 British Lieutenant Colonel Banastre Tarleton defeated Brigadier General Thomas Sumter at Sumter's camp at Fishing Creek on the Wateree River.
 In South Carolina, at Musgrove's Mill, Patriot forces repelled a Loyalist attack.
 The Patriots killed 63, wounded 90 and captured 70 while only losing four killed and eight wounded.

 Aug.
 18, 1783 – A huge fireball meteor was seen across Great Britain as it passed over the east coast.